stock2shop/website/content/help/how-to/channels/terminology.md

 sale is then returned to Stock2Shop as a sales order.
 Several processes can then be started, depending on your integration requirements and your unique workflow.

+#### Source

+Before adding products to your sales channel(s), the data assigned to the channel depends on the
+[source of data](/help/how-to/sources/index "...") you are using.
+If you have multiple sources/channels they can be configured accordingly.

+A possible scenario could be that you want to link multiple databases where you manage different suppliers to one website while your other sales channel only sells out of the one database.

 #### Price Tier

 #### Warehousing